 The same candidate who once disparaged the intelligence community, saying they had made “catastrophic” decisions, now criticized President Obama for supposedly not following their advice — something Trump claimed to have inferred from the “body language” of his intelligence briefers.
 (Who are unlikely to have been the same people who make policy recommendations.)

 What a joke.

 If you’re a center-right American and think maybe now is the time to consider voting for Gary Johnson, the Libertarian Party candidate, think again.

 On MSNBC’s Morning Joe today, the former governor of New Mexico, when asked about the Syrian city that is at the center of that country’s civil war, responded, “What is Aleppo?”

-Johnson, once it was explained to him Aleppo is a major city in Syria, then argued the United States must “join hands” with Russia to bring the conflict to an end.
+Once it was explained to him Aleppo is a major city in Syria, Johnson argued the United States must “join hands” with Russia to bring the conflict to an end.

 So America’s presidential election has a Putin apologist on the right and a Putin admirer on the far right.

 No wonder the race is polling 48-42 percent in Hillary Clinton’s favor.